farooqalwi/pelican-web/content/Assembly 3.md

-Title: Assembly Language 3
+Title: A program to display the digits in decimal from 0-7 in to 7-
 Date: 2021-04-23 03:07 PM
-Tags: Assembly
+Tags: Assembly Language
-Category: Assembly
+Category: Programming Exercise
 Authors: Alwi

 ## Objective: Write a program to display the digits in decimal from 0-7 in to 7-